 Now you have your plan, and you’re ready to start shopping.

-As humans, we operate under a set of beliefs.
+As men, we operate under a set of beliefs.

-Beliefs can empower you, but they can also limit our progress.
+Beliefs can empower us, but they can also limit our progress.
 They tell us we can’t do something, and then our minds develop evidence to back it up.

 I’ve done my best to shatter your false beliefs, but the only way to truly erase them from your mind is to take action and see for yourself.

-You have to replace your mind’s so-called evidence with your own, seeing-it-with-your-own-eyes experience.
+You have to replace your mind’s so-called evidence with your own, see-it-with-your-own-eyes experience.

-By shopping smartly, you’ll quickly discover that the cost of rebuilding your wardrobe is far less than you imagined.
+By shopping smartly, you’ll quickly discover that the cost of upgrading your wardrobe is far less than you imagined.